Soumya1910/Java_Versions_9-17/README.md

         5. Private Methods
         6. Private Static Methods
     - <b>Clean code principal: </b>
-        - Default methods should be sort like all other methods.
+        - Default methods should be short like all other methods.
         - Use private methods to extract shared code of default methods.
         - Use default methods for providing standard implementations for new interface code.
         - Don't use default methods to extend existing interfaces unless it's necessary.